zetaemme/drug-supervision/README.md

 # Drug Supervision
-Project for the Software Engeneering class at UniVR's IT Department.
-Feel free to use it as an example ;)
+Project for the Software Engeneering class at UniVR's CS Dept.
+Implements a simple "medical data client" to correctly display information about patients.
 > Andrea Soglieri - Mattia Zorzan A.A.
 2017/ 2018.